AucaCoyan/blog/src/content/blog/my_tools.md

 - I also use a series of apps to manage versions of common tools, like:
   - [`pyenv-win`](https://github.com/pyenv-win/pyenv-win) to manage python versions (so you can select which version python and manage installations).
   - [`fnm` (fast NodeJS Manager)](https://github.com/Schniz/fnm) is a NodeJS version manager written in Rust.
 Yes, you need that.
+  - You want something to watch your files for changes and excecute a command when detect a difference? [`watchfiles`] got you covered